 Nothing stirs memory like scent, and the aroma of the sweet olive tree in bloom is intoxicating.
-They smell like a mixture of orange blossoms and ripe apricots, and during my time in New Orleans, I drank in the smell while strolling down Royal Street whenever they were in bloom.
+The blossoms smell like a mixture of orange blossoms and ripe apricots, and during my time in New Orleans, I drank in the smell while strolling down Royal Street.

-It is one of the things I most miss about the city.
+It is one of the things I miss most about the city.
 This is my attempt to bring it back in a cocktail.
 Osmanthus fragrans is the scientific name of the sweet olive tree.
-I checked first to ensure that they were edible and found that the Chinese sometimes use them for tea.
-While the tea seemed difficult to find, I was pleasantly surprised to find a company in Halethorpe, Maryland, Silver Cloud Estates, producing an extract.
-When my order arrived, I began to experiment.
+I check first to ensure that the blossoms are edible and find that the Chinese sometimes use them for tea.
+While the tea is difficult to find, I’m pleasantly surprised to find a company in Halethorpe, Maryland – Silver Cloud Estates – producing an extract.
+When my order arrives, I begin to experiment.

-Using the extract, even a small amount, directly in the cocktail was overwhelming.
-I’m sure this would be less of an issue with the tea, but I was determined to make use of what I had.
-In the end, I found that simply spritzing a coupe with the extract before chilling it, then dumping the ice water was sufficient to impart the aroma I so pined for.
+The extract is potent and even a drop or two shaken into the cocktail is overwhelming.
+I’m sure this would be less of an issue with the tea, but I’m determined to make use of what I have.
+In the end, I find that simply spritzing a coupe before chilling it with ice water imparts the aroma I pine for.

-My first instinct for a spirit to mix with it was gin, and I’ve decided to temper it with Lillet Blanc, as I felt it’s light, citrusy character enhances the sweet olive smell.
-Finally, to drive home the New Orleans connection, I’ve paired it with the juice of one satsuma, the traditional citrus fruit grown by Louisiana homeowners.
+I decide to build the cocktail around gin and its sometimes paramour Lillet Blanc, as the latter’s light, citrusy character enhances the sweet olive smell.
+Finally, to drive home the New Orleans connection, I’ve paired it with the juice of one satsuma, the citrus fruit traditionally grown by Louisiana homeowners.